 - Skim off extra fat before use.
 Freeze any extra stock you don't use.

-I also use my leftover turkey carcass to make Turkey Broth.
+I also use my leftover roast turkey to make Turkey Broth.
 Instead of adding beef bones, I keep the leftover turkey bones, and throw them into the Instant Pot.
 Same process applies, and you are left with a delicious turkey soup broth.
 If you wanted a traditional Turkey Broth from leftovers, see the stovetop recipe here.

 Instant Pot Bone Broth is full of nutrients and vitamins, and doesn't take long to make.
 Boost your health and wellness with this traditional food, updated for modern times.
 Homemade Bone Broth so good, you will never buy stock again.
 Bon Appetit! Приятного аппетита!